deontologician/atari_multitask/README.md

 # This repository is deprecated!
-Further development is continuing at [AI-ON/Multitask-and-Transfer-Learning](https://github.com/AI-ON/Multitask-and-Transfer-Learning).
+Further development is continuing at [AI-ON/Multitask-and-Transfer-Learning](https://github.com/AI-ON/Multitask-and-Transfer-Learning) (we just moved the code to the AMTLB subdirectory).
 Please join us there!

 # Atari Multitask & Transfer Learning Benchmark (AMTLB)